billwinkler/delta-robot-driver/README.md

 - `min-angle`: Minimum motor angle (fully extended, in degrees).
 - `gear-ratio`: Gear ratio from the stepper motor to the arm pulley.
 - `steps-per-rev`: Number of stepper motor pulses per revolution.
+- `pulse-width-us`: The duration of the stepper pulse in microseconds.
+- `min-frequency`: The starting frequency for acceleration.
+- `max-frequency`: The target frequency for the stepper motors.
+- `acceleration-pulses`: The number of pulses to use for acceleration.
+- `deceleration-pulses`: The number of pulses to use for deceleration.
+- `pulse-overhead-ns`: A fudge factor for estimating motion duration.
+- `gpio-pins`: The GPIO pins for the stepper motors and limit switches.

 Adjust these values to reflect your delta robot's specifications.
 Note that arm rotation is measured clockwise.
 Arms are at 0° when they are in the horizontal position (aligned with the `x-axis`)